 - Many Recruiting Managers immediately discard resumes with spelling and grammar mistakes.

-- I recommend you also use Grammarly to check your document.
+- I also recommend using Grammarly to check your document.
 You can get free versions of Grammarly.

 - You can also use the spelling and grammar check in Microsoft Word or Google Docs.